UBC-MDS/ds-toolbox/chapters/en/module5.md

 Right, but there is also another correct option.
 </opt>
 <opt text='All are correct '>
-Remember that you will open a branch from the stage your project currently is.
-Are you sure that would have sense to open all of them at the beggining of the project?
+Remember that you will create a branch from the stage your project currently is in.
+Are you sure that it would make sense to create all of them at the beginning of the project?
 </opt>
 <opt text='2, 3 and 4 are correct' correct='true'>
 </opt>